-Mr. Schuknecht has served as our Executive Vice President, General Counsel, Chief Compliance Officer, and Corporate Secretary since February 2024, Prior to joining the Company, from August 2021 to February 2024, he served as Senior Vice President and Deputy General Counsel for Hagerty, Inc. (NYSE: HGTY), a global specialty vehicle insurance company.
-Prior to joining Hagerty, from June 2019 to August 2021, he served as Corporate Counsel at Carvana, Inc. (NYSE: CVNA), a Fortune 500 e-commerce car company where he ran the securities, corporate governance, and acquisitions functions for the company.
-Before moving to in-house legal roles, Mr. Schuknecht practiced law at international law firms Squire Patton Boggs LLP and DLA Piper LLP, where he advised clients on public securities law, corporate governance, M&A, and capital markets transactions.
+Mr. Schuknecht has served as our General Counsel, Chief Compliance Officer, and Corporate Secretary since February 2024.
+Before joining Cavco, from August 2021 to February 2024, he was Senior Vice President and Deputy General Counsel at Hagerty, Inc. (NYSE: HGTY), a global specialty vehicle insurance company, where he developed and ran the company's 1933 and 1934 Act compliance and oversaw corporate governance, M&A, and employment law functions.
+From 2019 to 2021, he served as Corporate Counsel at Carvana, Inc. (NYSE: CVNA), a Fortune 500 e-commerce car company.
+Before moving to inhouse legal roles, Mr. Schuknecht practiced law at international law firms Squire Patton Boggs LLP and DLA Piper LLP, where he advised clients on public securities law, corporate governance, M&A, and capital markets transactions.
+Prior to earning his law degree, Mr. Schuknecht served for a decade in the U.S. Navy as an officer and Naval Aviator in various leadership roles.